Three Dimensional Theory of the Ion Channel Laser: Phase Space Requirements

 Before we continue, there is a fourth phase space distribution family that bears mentioning: optimally mismatched, offset Gaussian bunches subject to the constraint $\epsilon_{n, x} = \epsilon_{n,y}$.
 The emittance constraint in this case is more stringent than Eq.~(\ref{eq:mismatchedemittanceconstraintbody}) for the optimally mismatched case where $\epsilon_{n,x} \neq \epsilon_{n,y}$, but less stringent than Eq.~(\ref{eq:matchedemittanceconstraintbody}) for the matched case.
 While we don't include a quantitative analysis of this fourth case due to its analytic complexity, numerically computing the emittance constraint and optimal parameters is relatively straightforward.

 There are a number of caveats to the discussion in this section and the emittance constraints Eq.~(\ref{eq:matchedemittanceconstraintbody})-(\ref{eq:annularsectoremittanceconstraintbody}).
 First, the betatron phases of the phase space distributions shown in Figure \ref{fig:phasespace} and the phase space distribution functions in Eq.~(\ref{eq:distributionfunctions}) are arbitrary.
 These distributions can be rotated in normalized $\gamma k_{\beta} x - p_x$ phase space without changing the emittance constraint.
 This important because it may, for instance, be easier to inject a bunch into a plasma with an offset in $p_x$ (an underfocused beam centered in the ion channel but with velocity at an angle with respect to the ion channel axis) than an offset in $x$ (an overfocused beam travelling parallel to but with a transversely displaced centroid position from the axis down the center of the ion channel).
 Second, we have assumed a monoenergetic bunch in this section.
 Both $K$ spread due to nonzero emittance and energy spread contribute to the resonant wavelength spread that ultimately damps the instability.
-A bunch with a correlation between $\gamma$ and $K$ due to nonzero dispersion could have a lower resonant wavelength spread than one with comparable emittance and no such correlation, and could lase despite exceeding the emittance constraints derived in this section\cite{sessler1992}.
-Third, the emittance constraints Eq.~(\ref{eq:matchedemittanceconstraintbody})-(\ref{eq:annularsectoremittanceconstraintbody}) are approximate, rather than hard constraints.
-As these limits are approached, $\rho$ falls off only gradually, as shown in Figure~\ref{fig:no_detuning_warm} and discussed in Section~\ref{sec:numericalresults}.
+A bunch with a correlation between $\gamma$ and $K$ due to nonzero dispersion could have a lower resonant wavelength spread than one with comparable emittance and no such correlation, and could lase despite exceeding the emittance constraints derived in this section.
+This is an important point, linear $x$ dispersion can be easily added to a beam with a chicane and could allow these emittance limits to be perhaps significantly exceeded.
+This is in contrast to beam conditioning methods for FELs which are more complicated \cite{sessler1992}.
+Third, the emittance constraints Eq.~(\ref{eq:matchedemittanceconstraintbody})-(\ref{eq:annularsectoremittanceconstraintbody}) are not binary: as these limits are approached, $\rho$ decreases gradually.
+This was discussed in Section~\ref{sec:numericalresults} with the gradual fall-off computed numerically and shown in Figure~\ref{fig:no_detuning_warm}, although it bears mentioning that the bunch distributions in this section do not have Gaussian $K$ distributions as assumed in Section~\ref{sec:numericalresults} and so these curves are only approximately applicable in this section.